BlackBeltTechnology/idem/src/main/resources/hu/blackbelt/idem/README.md

 ## Overview

 Idem is a powerful and expressive query language designed for filtering and manipulating data.
-This library provides a lightweight, zero-dependency parser and evaluator for the Idem language, built with TypeScript and ANTLR4.
+This library provides a lightweight parser and evaluator for the Idem language, built with TypeScript and ANTLR4.

 It is designed to be easily integrated into any JavaScript or TypeScript project, whether it's running in Node.js or the browser.